robosquiggles/go4robo/README.md

 Install [Blender (Version 4.3.2) via the website](https://www.blender.org/download/).

-Then point blender to the Conda Environment using these steps:
+Then point Blender to the Conda Environment using these steps:
     1. In Blender’s installation folder, rename the “python” directory (e.g., to “python_backup”).
     2. Navigate to Blender’s installation folder and link the Conda environment to "python".
 On Linux/Mac the command is: `ln -s python /Users/robosquiggles/miniforge3/envs/blenv`

+### ROS2 Jazzy

+Install [ROS2 Jazzy](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html).
+Be careful here becuase

 ### VSCode